meshr-net/meshr_win32/readme.txt

   Notes

      * Wireless network adapter should be turned on.
-     * Windows 8: Wireless devices should be turned on (Click "Logo key"+C : Settings -> Change PC Settings -> Wireless -> turn on)
+     * Windows 8: Wireless devices should be turned on (click "Logo key"+C : Settings -> Change PC Settings -> Wireless -> turn on)

    Security reminder: Meshr requires Administrator privileges to install.